mah0x211/lua-configh/README.md

 ## ok, err = configh:flush( pathname )

-flushes the definition macros to the specified pathname.
+Flushes the definition macros to the specified pathname.

 **Parameters**